Beiersdorf: After the 1950s

-In 1951, the company launched its first deodorizing soap.
-This was the beginning of the 8x4 brand.
+In 1951, Beiersdorf introduced its first deodorant soap, marking the origin of the 8x4 brand.

-In 1972, Beiersdorf employed more than 10,000 people worldwide.
-In 1974, the company established a divisional organization, divided into cosmetics, medical, pharma and Tesa.
-Also, Max Herz' heirs (Tchibo) took over a share of 25 percent of the company.
+By 1972, the company employed more than 10,000 people worldwide.
+In 1974, Beiersdorf adopted a divisional organizational structure, separating its operations into cosmetics, medical, pharmaceutical, and Tesa divisions.
+In the same period, the heirs of Max Herz, owners of Tchibo, acquired a 25 percent stake in the company.